 He was back in custody later and was among the first batch of prisoners received aboard the Waban on December 8, 1851.

 Francis Brier and William Watkins are the seventh and eighth names in the register.
 The 25-year-olds were part of a burglary ring operating in San Francisco.

-“A quantity of copper coin, proved to have been stolen, were found in Brier’s bed, and these Watkins said he deposited there himself,” reported the Daily Alta California, March 21, 1851.
+“A quantity of copper coin, proved to have been stolen, were found in Brier’s bed.
+And these, Watkins said, he deposited there himself,” reported the Daily Alta California, March 21, 1851.

 Watkins and Frederick Seymore were arrested in “Col. Stevenson’s store (and) appear to have a great desire to screen their accomplices who were not caught in the act.
 The police deserve great praise for the energy they have exerted in breaking up and bringing to justice this gang of burglars,” the paper reported.

 The pair had enlisted the help of someone familiar with Col. Stevenson.
-The shopkeeper had been tipped off to a possible attempt, and also noticed someone tried opening the shop’s door a day earlier with an ill-fitted key.
+The shopkeeper had been tipped off to a possible attempt, and also noticed someone tried opening the shop’s door a day earlier.
 He allowed the person to take a key with him so a copy could be made for the burglars.
 The young plant testified he gave the key to Watkins, who pressed it into a bar of soap so a copy could be made.
 Watkins asked the man to stand watch in the store that night when they broke in.
 Stevenson had taken extra precautions and posted two employees to the rear of the shop to help make an arrest.